matrix-io/matrix-documentation/docs/intro/matrix.md

 * [ZWAVE](../API/zwave.md) - Communication Protocol

 ## Configuration Specifications
-Configuration files are used to tell applications and interfaces how to behave.
-Portions of this are easily editable from the command line.
 * [DATATYPES](../Configuration/datatypes.md) - Combines with TYPESEND above for data segmenting superpowers.
 * [EXAMPLES](../Configuration/examples.md) - Massive example file with most options.
 * [FILTERS](../Configuration/filters.md) - Show data transformations in charts